MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 All the components included in the above architecture are Azure standard services built upon a foundation of trust, security and [compliance](https://azure.microsoft.com/overview/trusted-cloud/compliance).

-Azure has a wide range of compliance certifications, including certifications specific for global regions and countries, and for the key industries like healthcare, government, finance and education.
+Azure has a wide range of compliance certifications, including certifications specific for countries or regions, and for the key industries like healthcare, government, finance and education.

 Updated audit reports with information about standards compliance for the services adopted in this solution can be found on [Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/HomePageVNext).